-Keeping your LENA Cup clean is essential for your vaginal health as well as for prolonging the cup’s life.
+Keeping your Lena Cup clean is essential for your vaginal health as well as for prolonging the cup’s life.
 During your period, wash your cup with mild soap and warm water whenever emptying it.
 We advise that you boil your cup between periods*.

 Inspect your cup often – if you notice any surface damage, please replace your cup immediately.

 BEFORE USING YOUR LENA CUP FOR THE FIRST TIME

-- Wash your LENA Cup with warm water and mild soap
+- Wash your hands with mild soap and warm water

-Many users choose to boil their menstrual cups before or after their cycles.
-You can immerse your LENA Cup in boiling water for 5-7 minutes at a time to sterilize it – try to keep your cup from touching the sides or bottom of the pot by using a pair of tongs to keep it steady and remove it from the boiling water.
-Let your LENA Cup cool down completely before use.
+*Immerse your Lena Cup in boiling water for 5-7 minutes at a time to sterilize it – try to keep your cup from touching the sides or bottom of the pot by using a pair of tongs to keep it steady and remove it from the boiling water.
+Let your Lena Cup cool down completely before use.